Notable Stock to Watch: Realty Income Corporation (O)

 Realty Income Corporation (O) STOCK PRICE MOVEMENT:

-Realty Income Corporation (O) stock price positioned at -2.34% from the 52 week high and situated at 21.21% from 52 week low.
-1636261 shares traded on hands while it’s an average volume stands with 1.90M shares.
-In last trading session, the stock received positive focus on shares from Traders.
-The stock has performed 1.85% and it registered share value at $80.25 in recent trade transaction.
-It has dividend yield of 3.48% and Payout Ratio is 211.40%.

-VOLATILITY FACTOR: The stock remained 1.41% volatile in recent week and indicated 1.36% volatility in last month.
+VOLATILITY FACTOR: The stock showed 2.15% volatility in recent week and indicated 1.53% volatility in last month.
 The Company’s beta coefficient sits at 0.13.
 Beta factor measures the amount of market risk associated with market trade.
 Higher the beta discloses more riskiness and lower the beta lower the risk.
-ATR value of 1.1 measure stock volatility.
+ATR value of 1.37 measure stock volatility.
 The Average True Range is an exponential moving average (14-days) of the True Ranges.

 PROFITABILITY RATIOS: The company’s net profit margin is 27.30%.
 It measures how much out of every dollar of sales a company actually keeps in earnings.
 Gross Margin is observed at 94.40% and Operating Margin is seen at 26.30%.
 Return on Assets (ROA) an indicator of how profitable a company is relative to its total assets, is 2.40%.
 Return on Equity (ROE) is 4.60% and Return on Investment (ROI) is 2.30%.